thi-ng/blog/2016/20160703-clojurescript-webworkers-webgl.md

 cases can incur quite an overhead due to needing to clone data (see exceptions below).
-Of course I realize & appreciate the importance of the various security considerations which caused these constraints, but they do quickly add up to have a dramatic impact on an app’s architecture and the overall development workflow, maybe especially so for ClojureScript.
+Of course I realize & appreciate the importance of the various security considerations which caused these constraints, but they do quickly add up to have a dramatic impact on an app's architecture and the overall development workflow, maybe especially so for ClojureScript.

-ClojureScript uses a dual stage compilation strategy, relying on [Google’s Closure compiler](https://developers.google.com/closure/compiler/) to produce the final, optimized JS output.
+ClojureScript uses a dual stage compilation strategy, relying on [Google's Closure compiler](https://developers.google.com/closure/compiler/) to produce the final, optimized JS output.
 For production builds this usually generates a single JS file, and thanks to dead code elimination, this is only containing the